RoadieHQ/marketing-site/content/docs/details/github-enterprise/index.md

 ## Prerequisites

-Please let the Roadie support team know about your intention to configure GitHub enterprise, because we need to do some manual steps to enable it for you.
+- Please let the Roadie support team know about your intention to configure GitHub enterprise, because we need to do some manual steps to enable it for you.
+- You will need to ensure that the GitHub Enterprise instance is available to our IP addresses published [here](/docs/details/allowlisting-roadie-traffic/):

 ## Step 1: Create an OAuth App in GitHub